ReportsPlanful vs Workday Adaptive

 Planful

-Adaptive's UX is strong but not modern enough to compete head-to-head with Planful for pure usability.
+Strong UX but not modern enough to compete head-to-head with Planful for pure usability.

 Integrations & Data Management